|

 In my last home’s kitchen, I displayed them in a line going down in size.

 In our current kitchen, I have them in those groups we talked about earlier.
-1 is solo on a shelf with a group of 3 below.
+One is solo on a shelf with a group of three below.

 I love seasonal decorating.

-There is something so nostalgic and comforting about pulling out seasonal or holiday decor each year.
+There is something so nostalgic and comforting about pulling out seasonal and/or holiday decor each year.
 Many people don’t include the kitchen in seasonal decorating, but I think it adds a cozy charm.

-Christmas or winter decor can be even more layered and fun.
+Christmas and winter decor can be even more layered and fun.
 I like to use garlands, pine trees, candles, and sometimes artwork.
-The trick is to intersperse it with kitchen items that make sense to include.
+The trick is to intersperse it with kitchen items that make sense to include, like mugs or glassware that have seasonal details.

 Christmas decor on a shelf.